snnehir/Seracell-FastAPI/tests/README.md

   ![image](https://user-images.githubusercontent.com/57798386/162152775-1cb7b3a5-d999-4486-992e-8058b709b5d1.png)

 ## 2- Testing with testcontainers 🧊
-In testcontainers, testing logic is smilar to the first way with one difference: we don't need to create and run test containers anymore!
+In testcontainers, testing logic is smilar to the first way with one difference: we don't need to create and run containers manually anymore!
 With testcontainers we can use docker containers for functional and integration testing.

 In setUp function, a PostgreSQL database instance using PostgresContainer is created and necessary tables are created here.
 Before each test, setUp function is run and for each test we will have a new test database to work with.